This post is sponsored by Mom it Forward and their Partners PulsePledge.com, all opinions are my own.

 Pulled Pork and Pulse Protein Bowl is a lunch bowl stuffed with savory pulled pork cooked in an instant pot, and a 3 bean salad that is protein packed, flavor packed, and super easy to make!
 Plus other fun toppers like roasted chick peas, a delicious salsa verde avocado dressing, and fresh tomatoes and cilantro.
 This is the perfect meal prep lunch, or quick, nutritious, protein filled meal option.

-Looking at this protein bowl you might start feeling a little overwhelmed, and you might think it is a few too many ingredients, or a little too complicated, so let me assure you right now that this recipe could not be easier.
+Looking at this Pulled Pork and Pulse Protein Bowl you might start feeling a little overwhelmed.
+You might think it is a few too many ingredients, or a little too complicated.
+Let me assure you right now that this recipe could not be easier.
 Let’s break it down.

 The first thing you want to get started for this recipe is the pulled pork.
 It is awesome because it can be cooked in bulk without adding a lot of time, so you could make ahead and freeze some extra for later use.
 And it is super easy.
 So it should take you no more than 5 minutes of hands on time to get the pork cooked.